 RM acts as the data controller for its employee data and acts as a data processor for many of its customers.
 It has a range of measures in place to achieve compliance with current legislation and is reviewing these in order to ensure compliance with the GDPR before it becomes law.
 The ICO (Information Commissioner's Office) has issued guidance documents on GDPR transition, including “Preparing for the General Data Protection Regulation (GDPR) – 12 steps to take now.”
 RM is using this guidance to review its legal and contractual obligations, and where necessary, make the appropriate amendments to policy or practice.

 RM has established a GDPR Working Group, with membership drawn from across the RM Group, to oversee the transition work.
 This group reports to the Group Security & Business Continuity Committee, which acts on behalf of the Executive on all matters relating to security and data protection governance.
 Find out more here

 in compliance with GDPR?

 RM Integris’ approach to data protection management is designed to be compliant with data protection legislation, including both the Data Protection Act and GDPR when it comes into force in May 2018.

-You can find out more information about how we process data on our Cloud Services Framework here.
+You can find out more information about how we process data on our Cloud Software Services for Schools Checklist here, and in the document here.